-The human rights situation of sexual minorities2 around the world continues to be unsettling.
-Many countries maintain serious criminal penalties for consensual sex between persons of the same sex, including the death penalty.3 Sexual minorities also are frequent targets of police, community and family violence,4 and are often victimized by blackmail and extortion.5 In several countries, restrictions have been imposed on the freedoms of expression and association of sexual minorities,6 while in others, homosexuality and transexuality are perceived as Western phenomena,7 anti-revolutionary behaviours,8 crimes against religion,9 sexually deviant and immoral behaviours,10 mental disorders11 or unacceptable challenges to gender-specific roles.12 tries with better human rights protection.
-In many cases, individuals flee directly to countries where significant progress has been made on LGBTI human rights and where they are able to make claims for asylum pursuant to the 1951 UN Convention relating to the Status of Refugees [Convention].13 Indeed, several states have extended refugee protection to women and men fleeing persecution based on their sexual orientation or gender identity.
-In Canada, the first reported sexual orientation claim to be decided dates back to 1991.14 In April 2002, The Globe and Mail reported that "[i]n the past three years, nearly 2,500 people from 75 different countries have sought asylum on the basis of sexual orientation in Canada.16 More recent statistics show that between 1 April 2009 and 30 June 2011, 561 refugee claims based on sexual orientation and Refugee Board of Canada [IRB], with 58 per cent of those claims being granted refugee protection.17
+homosexuality and transexuality are perceived as Western phenomena, anti-revolutionary behaviours, behaviours, crimes against religion, sexually deviant and immoral behaviours, mental disorders or unacceptable challenges to gender-specific roles.

+Egregious human rights violations have compelled some lesbian, gay, bisexual, transgender and intersex people (LGBTI) to seek refuge in countries with better human rights protection.
+In many cases, individuals flee directly to countries where significant progress has been made on LGBTI human rights and where they are able to make claims for asylum pursuant to the 1951 UN Convention relating to the Status of Refugees [Convention].
+Indeed, several states have extended refugee protection to women and men fleeing persecution based on their sexual orientation or gender identity.
+In Canada, the first reported sexual orientation claim to be decided dates back to 1991.
+In April 2002, The Globe and Mail reported that "[i]n the past three years, nearly 2,500 people from 75 different countries have sought asylum on the basis of sexual orientation in Canada".
+In 2004 alone, 1,351 sexual orientation-based claims were decided in Canada.
+16 More recent statistics show that between 1 April 2009 and 30 June 2011, 561 refugee claims based on sexual orientation were finalized before the Refugee Protection Division [RPD]